- Measuring Growth

 The information available from value-added modeling can help educators in a multitude of ways, such as:

-• Providing a robust tool for educators to reflect on their practices and have a positive impact on all students' achievement
+- Providing a robust tool for educators to reflect on their practices and have a positive impact on all students' achievement

-• Identifying strengths and weaknesses of curriculum or instructional practices in specific grades and subjects (such as science, reading, or math)
+- Identifying strengths and weaknesses of curriculum or instructional practices in specific grades and subjects (such as science, reading, or math)

-• Detecting the effectiveness of programs with special student populations
+- Detecting the effectiveness of programs with special student populations

-• Pinpointing incoming students' academic needs before those students set foot in the classroom
+- Pinpointing incoming students' academic needs before those students set foot in the classroom

 How is value-added calculated for Ohio's Reading and Math tests in grades 4—8?

 The value-added model for Ohio's Reading and Math tests in grades 4–8 is a gain-based model, which means that it measures growth between two points in time for a group of students.
 To estimate the average achievement of a group of students, EVAAS does not simply average the students' assessment scores in the selected subject and grade.
-Instead, it uses all EOG scores across years, grades, and subjects.
+Instead, it uses all OST end-of-grade scores across years, grades, and subjects.
 Using this much data helps to minimize the impact of measurement error associated with any individual test score.
 It also allows all students to be included, even those with incomplete testing histories.
 The resulting estimates of each group's average achievement are more precise and reliable, and they better reflect the group of students served, despite missing test scores or high mobility.

 The growth expectation is met when a cohort of students from grade to grade maintains the same relative position with respect to statewide student achievement in that year for a specific subject and grade.
 For more details about this model, please click the Value Added Resources link on the login page to view the technical reports.